 The legislature will need to make statutory changes to make this effective in a manner that is good for all subdivisions.
 Can we count on them to do that?

 Regular laws dealing with the numerous details of taxing should not be part of the constitution, so we must keep the measure simple, and expect the legislature will fulfill their most basic obligation.
 We can be 100% confident that the legislature will do what is necessary, because it will be in their own big-spending interest to do so.
 Allowing local subdivisions to retain 100% control by more easily raising revenue isn’t just common sense, it takes pressure off the legislature to be more careful in their own spending.
 So, for better or for worse, the legislature will do what is necessary.

 Property tax is the number one complaint North Dakotans have had for many years, and with good reason.
 People naturally feel resentful or frustrated that they must continue to pay sky-rocketing taxes on their house or property, or the government will take it away from them.
 It’s as if they don’t actually own their own property.
 Another frustrating point is that the amount of tax owed is determined by what some assessor says your house or property is worth.
 If they say your property value is up, then you must pay more tax, whether it is up or not.
 Then they have the gall to say they didn’t increase your property tax, despite the fact your property tax is more.

 How does this measure work?

-The current amount of property taxes paid will be replaced to the cities and counties from existing state revenue, and property taxes will no longer be allowed.
+The current amount of property taxes paid will be replaced to the cities and counties from existing state revenue, and property taxes based on valuations will no longer be allowed.
 Cities and counties keep total control, because they can meet future additional budget needs with local taxes and fees, which are more transparent and a more easily scrutinized way to generate revenue.
 In other words, it’s more honest and fair to taxpayers.
 Individual taxpayers actually have MORE control with this measure!